bzw22/SheepDip-2.0/README.md

 Why/What
 ========

-This project aims to be useful when you get/find a USB key that you can't trust, and you want to look at its contents without taking the risk of plugging it into your computer directly.
-The official project page can be found at [https://www.circl.lu/projects/CIRCLean/]

 The Raspberry Pi Foundation has a [blog post](https://www.raspberrypi.org/blog/kittengroomercirclean-data-security-for-journalists-and-activists/) with more information about an older version of the project and details of the inspiration behind it.